ahmadh-git/book/Readme.md

 run "deactivate"

 # Output
-Data will be output in the data file folder
+Books will be output in the data file folder and images will be stored in the /data/img directory